 When it comes to food though, I’m inclined to lean towards the market scene.
 We all need staples from the supermarket, but there’s such an amazing range of Tasmanian products to eat and drink, why would you choose the shopping centre variety?
 Maybe when it’s raining; and you’re at Eastlands to stock up on underwear; and you get a little peckish?
 At least there’s options!

 If you’ve shopped so hard you find yourself in need of a massage, Kings Healthcare at Eastlands can help you.
 But be warned.
-Just because the masseuse is a tiny Chinese woman, don’t expect a gentle, relaxing little rub.
+Just because the masseuse is a tiny woman, don’t expect a gentle, relaxing little rub.
 She’s much tougher than she looks!